 Method 4.
 Add more WAPs.
 Adding more WAPs (joined together with cables back to a switch) is a simple way to extend wireless range.
 If you configure them to broadcast on different radio channels but use the same SSID and encryption, any roaming PCs will automatically connect to the strongest signal they can find should they drop out from another WAP.

 If running a cable is a problem, another way to provide a physical connection to a second WAP is to use a Homeplug adapter.
-There's also unique products like the Billion P106N that include a WAP and Homeplug adapter in a kit.

 The Bigger Stuff.
 Outdoor Bridges and larger Multi-WAP Networks:

 Outdoors, range can be quite remarkable with the right equipment and no obstructions.
 For example Ips-Mesh have been experimenting to see how far they can get a wireless link without using amplifiers and so far they've managed an amazing 60km.